educatelady20/educatelady20/README.md

 - 👋 Hi, I’m @educatelady20 and I love all things Data!
-- 👀 I’m interested in Data Analytics
+- 👀 I've completed the Google Data Analytics Professional Certificate
 - 🌱 I’m currently learning mySQL
 - 💞️ I’m looking to collaborate on portfolio prjoects
 - 📫 How to reach me - Twitter @educatedlady20